Thanks in part to the pandemic, Donald Trump dropped the Forbes 400 list - ExBulletin

 But the magazine said it was not to be.
 Editor Dan Alexander writes: “If Trump is looking for someone to blame, he can start with himself.
 Five years ago, he had a golden opportunity to diversify his fortune.
 Right after the 2016 election, federal ethics officials were pushing Trump to step aside. its real estate assets.
 This would have enabled him to reinvest the proceeds in broad-based index funds and perform his duties without conflicts of interest. ”

-Instead, according to Forbes, if Trump had “managed to avoid the capital gains tax” and instead took his $ 3.5 billion when he became president and put it back into the S&P 500, it would have been worth around $ 7 billion in September, keeping it comfortably on the list at No.133.
+If, according to Forbes, Trump had “managed to avoid the capital gains tax” and instead took his $ 3.5 billion when he became president and reinvested it in the S&P 500, it would have been worth around $ 7 billion in September, keeping it comfortably on the list at No.133.

 Copyright 2021 NPR.
 To learn more, visit https://www.npr.org.